tari-labs/tari-university/src/protocols/grin-beam-comparison/MainReport.md

 allows a business to provide visibility of its transactions to a given authority without compromising its privacy to the public [[14]].

+BEAM's implementation of Dandelion improves privacy by adding decoy transaction outputs at the Stem phase.
+Each such output has a value of zero, but is indistinguishable from regular outputs.
+At a later stage (a randomly calculated number of blocks for each output), the UTXOs are added as inputs to new transactions, thus spending them and removing them from the blockchain.

 BEAM has also proposed another feature aimed at keeping the blockchain as compact as possible.
 In Mimblewimble, as transactions are added, cut-through is performed, which eliminates all intermediary transaction commitments [[3]].
 However, the transaction kernels for every transaction are never removed.
 BEAM has proposed a scheme to reuse these